Opportunistic Relaying without CSI: Optimizing Variable-Rate HARQ: Problem Setup for One Relay Network Scenario

 \subsection{Variable-Rate Incremental Redundancy Transmission}

 The packet of $N_\tr{b}$ information bits of message $M$ is encoded into a codeword $\mb{x}$ with $N_\tr{s}$ symbols $x_1, x_2, \ldots, x_{N_\tr{s}}$.
-The symbols in the codewords are drawn randomly from the given distribution and the codebook is known to all the nodes.
+The symbols in the codewords are drawn randomly from the capacity-achieving distribution (which is Gaussian distribution for Rayleigh block-fading channel) and the codebook is known to all the nodes.

 The ARQ process starts in broadcasting phase, when only $\mc{S}$ has the message.
 A sub-codeword $\mb{x}_1$, including only a subset of $N^{\mn{S}}_{\tr{s},1}$ symbols of the codeword, is broadcasted.
 Feedback messages from both $\mc{D}$ and $\mc{R}$ are sent back to $\mc{S}$ right after decoding the received packet.
-In case of decoding failure at both $\mc{D}$ and $\mc{R}$, the next sub-codeword $\mb{x}_2$ of $N^{\mn{S}}_{\tr{s},2}$ symbols is generated and broadcast.
+In case of decoding failure at both $\mc{D}$ and $\mc{R}$, the next sub-codeword $\mb{x}_2$ of $N^{\mn{S}}_{\tr{s},2}$ symbols is generated and broadcasted.
 All the sub-codewords are assumed to be disjoint parts of the same codeword.
 Broadcasting phase stops whenever the message is decoded at either $\mc{D}$ or $\mc{R}$ node or if the maximum number of transmission rounds $K$ is reached.

 At any time $k$ ($k<K$), if $\mc{R}$ successfully decodes the message then we get into relaying phase where $\mc{R}$ starts transmitting the message.
 A sub-codeword $\mb{x}_{k+1}$ of $N^{\mn{R}}_{\tr{s},k+1}$ symbols will then be generated and relayed to $\mc{D}$.
 This will continue for $K-k$ rounds or will stop if $\mc{D}$ decodes the message.
 For simplicity, we do not impose any constraints on the size of the transmitted codewords.